syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### Add new button in Header Panel

 In DockingManager, the new button can be added in the Document state windows using the **IsNewButtonEnabled** property of the DocumentTabControl.
-To achieve this, the DocumentTabControl need to fetch from the DockingManager using the VisualUtils in Document container loaded event.
+To achieve this, the DocumentTabControl must be fetched from the DockingManager using the VisualUtils in Document container loaded event.

 {%highlight c#}

-//shows the loaded event for the DocumentContainer (DockingManager1.DocContainer as DocumentContainer).Loaded += DocumentContainer_Loaded;<br/><br/>void DocumentContainer_Loaded(object sender, RoutedEventArgs e)<br/><br/>{<br/><br/>DocumentTabControl tab = VisualUtils.FindDescendant(DockingManager1,<br/><br/>typeof (DocumentTabControl)) as DocumentTabControl;
+//shows the loaded event for the DocumentContainer.
+(DockingManager1.DocContainer as DocumentContainer).Loaded += DocumentContainer_Loaded;<br/><br/>void DocumentContainer_Loaded(object sender, RoutedEventArgs e)<br/><br/>{<br/><br/>DocumentTabControl tab = VisualUtils.FindDescendant(DockingManager1,<br/><br/>typeof (DocumentTabControl)) as DocumentTabControl;
 if (tab != null)
 {